-- If there is a question about the status or exact title of the endowed chair, please contact Amy Nabours in the Office of Faculty Affairs to verify.
+- If there is a question about the status or exact title of the endowed chair, please contact Diane Sussman in the Office of Faculty Affairs to verify.

 - If a faculty member is being nominated for an endowed chair at the time of initial appointment, please include a note about the endowed chair nomination in the chair letter that is included in the faculty member's appointment packet.
 This will allow the Office of Faculty Affairs to expedite the process by having the endowed chair nomination reviewed during the standard appointment review process by the Faculty Appointments and Promotions Committee (FAPC).

 - The nominee will need a minimum of five (5) referee letters for consideration by the review committee.